Admitted Students

 15 JUNE 2024

-The University of Austin takes your safety very seriously.
-We have partnered with the Austin Police Department, the Downtown Austin Alliance, Block by Block, and Watchmen Security to help ensure that our students, staff, and faculty are safe, both on and near campus.
+The University of Austin is serious about safety.
+We have partnered with the Austin Police Department, the Downtown Austin Alliance, Block by Block, and Watchmen Security to ensure our students, staff, and faculty are safe, both on and near campus.

-Our Scarbrough Building campus is access-controlled, and we will have on-premise UATX Security before, during, and after hours.
-Student, Employee, and Visitor IDs are checked upon entry.
-Our student housing partner- The Union on 24th- also has on-premises security, and access-controlled floors, suites, and rooms.
+Our Scarbrough Building campus is access-controlled, and we have on-site security personnel before, during, and after operating hours.
+Student, employee, and visitor IDs are checked upon entry.
+UATX's student housing partner - Union on 24th - also has patrolling onsite security officers, and access-controlled floors, suites, and rooms.

-Additionally, the University of Austin employs AlertMedia for our own app-based emergency alert and response system to notify students in the event of an emergency, including weather emergencies.
+Additionally, the University of Austin uses AlertMedia, which is an app-based emergency alert and response system to notify our campus community in the event of an emergency, including weather emergencies.

 Procedures for On-Campus Emergencies